• Loading stock data...

 These pros must also be available at unusual hours and in unconventional locations.
 Installing hair extensions can take four hours, and even maintenance takes at least an hour and a half.
 During the season, stylists might work 14-hour days, traveling between clients’ hotels and handling last-minute requests.

 Jackson recalls staying up “almost three days straight braiding” before the Aces’ 2023 championship parade, ensuring every player looked fresh.
 “Everyone wanted a new style.
-That was crazy, but exciting.”
+That was crazy but exciting.”
 Brown says she can sometimes get done at two in the morning: “I joke, ‘Hey, I need a raise,’ but I love them.
 That makes it worth it.”

 Brown’s rates start at $100 for a simple wash-and-style and go up to $650 for creating and installing a custom lace frontal wig.
-Afterhours or early-morning appointments are an additional $100, and clients can opt for add-ons like highlights ($250) or removing a previously installed weave ($100).
+After-hours or early-morning appointments are an additional $100, and clients can opt for add-ons like highlights ($250) or removing a previously installed weave ($100).
 For Jamerson, VIP at-home concierge services—available 24/7—cost a $250 minimum, with final pricing dependent on the look and timing.
 Jackson likewise says house calls and late appointments, which players’ schedules often demand, are priced above salon rates.

 Jamerson says her work with Wilson and other players in the W now dominates her income, positioning her as a go-to for athletes, productions, and celebrities, and enabling her to travel with top clients while maintaining her salon business at home.

 The league’s embrace of beauty has come with controversy.
 Beyond hair, players have been criticized for eyelash extensions and nail length, with some fans saying that caring about looks takes away from their focus on the court.
-In 2022, Tennessee’s Tamari Key faced a barrage of social media criticism for wearing eyelash extensions during games, with some fans claiming her appearance affected her performance—even though she’d worn the same extensions the year prior at the top of her game.
+In 2022, Tennessee’s Tamari Key faced a barrage of social media criticism for wearing eyelash extensions during games, with some fans claiming her appearance affected her performance—even though she’d worn the same extensions the year before at the top of her game.

 “It’s not fair to us,” Evans told the News Sentinel at the time, “and as a fan, I feel like—you have a lot of Black women that are expressing themselves.
 Why are you trying to downgrade them when you should be supporting them when they’re playing for your team?”